- Welcome to a perfect and free activity the nature cutting bin!

 We put a lot of pressure on ourselves to make Pinterest perfect kids activities when really, our kids just need simple, fun, and engaging ideas that often cost little to no money.

-This activity is important for TWO reasons
+This activity is so important for kids for two main reasons:

 - It helps kids develop cutting skills.